 The default value of scale()

 function takes a value from zero to infinity.
-If the item gets scaled to zero, it will simply be hidden.
+If we scale the item to zero, we hide it.
 We can enlarge the object to absolutely any size.
 But we don't usually do that here :)

 Any value less than one shrinks the element, and greater than one makes it bigger.
 Note that the number does not have to be an integer.
 The values can be: scale(1.2)